Description

 - Glucose Production: Increased hepatic glucose production (balanced by GLP-1 effects)

-- Energy Expenditure: Increased resting energy expenditure and thermogenesis
+- Energy Output: Increased resting energy output and thermogenesis

 - Fat Oxidation: Enhanced whole-body fat oxidation